-Mind you, this was in spite of my high expectations and my years of facilitating seminar discussions.
-And I worked hard at creating higher-order-thinking questions that were challenging and could not be found online.
-(Even now, I generate my own questions so students can’t allow someone online to do the thinking for them.
+Mind you, this was in spite of my high expectations and my years of facilitating seminar discussions and my feverish crafting of higher-order-thinking questions that couldn’t be found online.
+(ASIDE: Even now, I generate my own questions so students can’t allow someone online to do the thinking for them.
 For example, the use of color in The Great Gatsby?
-I’ll bet both your students and mine would have trouble ignoring the Siren Song of the 52.8 million (!) hits Google just generated for me.
+I’ll bet few students could ignore the Siren Song of the 52.8 million (!) hits Google just generated for me.
 In 0.56 seconds.)

 Even still, my students weren’t authentically reading.
 Their writing was formulaic and lacked depth and/or free-thought.
 Their discussion contributions were superficial and redundant.
 And both forms of communication merely parroted back what the students thought Teacher-Lady wanted to hear.
 Or what we had already discussed in class.
 Shockingly, they fake-read in my class just as much as they had the year before.
 Even though they supposedly

 However, that all changed once students were allowed to choose what books they were going to read.

 I’ll be posting how I have made Choice work in my classroom and the importance of a blended approach separately.
 In the meantime, if you’re uneasy with allowing your students to direct their own learning, know that I was, too.
-It’s.
-Terrifying.
+It’s terrifying.
 After all, who’s the one with the literature degree in the room, the one who knows which standards have to be met?
 However, choice in no way means that Teacher-Lady works less or avoids steering students toward rich titles or withholds her vast knowledge about all-things-ELA.
 On the contrary, it means that in a Choice Classroom, “students assume responsibility and self-direct their own learning.”
 Which is one of our district’s 21st Century Learning Expectations.

-But for Choice to work in any school, we need to establish some ground rules.
+But for Choice to work, there needs to be some ground rules.